 For years, the upscale MDX has been a popular choice in both America's suburbs and among Consumer Reports readers.
 It's easy to see why it is one of our higher-rated SUVs: this is a well-rounded, functional, and competitively-priced vehicle that does most things well.

 The hushed cabin and supple ride provide the refinement expected of a luxury SUV.
-The 3.5-liter V6 engine is responsive and refined, plus delivers an impressive 21 mpg overall.
-While the move to a nine-speed automatic for 2016 slightly improved fuel economy and acceleration, the new transmission suffers in terms of shifting smoothness and uses an unintuitive push-button shifter.
+The 3.5-liter V6 engine is responsive and refined, plus delivers an impressive 21 mpg overall with the optional all-wheel-drive.
+(Front-wheel-drive is standard.)
+However, the nine-speed automatic suffers in terms of shifting smoothness.

 A modest 2017 freshening brought standard forward collision warning and automatic emergency braking to all trims, a big advantage.
 (Blind spot warning remains optional.)
 The update also introduced a hybrid model and included new front end styling.